Core facilitation team

-James Whelan (Director) has worked extensively in the community sector, in research and adult education.
-As a community educator and activist, James has worked with several nongovernment and grassroots community and environment groups on campaigns for social and environmental justice.
+James Whelan (co-director) has worked extensively in the community sector, in research and adult education.
+As a community educator and activist, James has worked with many nongovernment and grassroots community and environment groups on campaigns for social and environmental justice.
 As a researcher and lecturer, he has been engaged by several Australian universities and has published widely on participatory democracy, environmental politics, popular education and social movements.
 His community and academic worlds merge in his work as director of the Change Agency, a not-for-profit that provides education, training, facilitation and action research support for social change groups throughout Australia and the Pacific.
 James has facilitated campaign planning, decision-making and evaluation workshops and meetings with hundreds of social movement organisations in the Australia-Pacific region.
 He is director of the Australian Community Organising Fellowship.
-James lives with his partner in Newcastle.
+James lives with his partner in Newcastle, on the land of the Awabakal and Worimi people.

 Dave Muhly has more than 20 years’ experience in student, community and environmental organising and is the Senior Organising Manager in the Sierra Club’s Eastern Region.
 He supervises seven staff in five states working on retiring coal-fired power plants and promoting renewables and efficiency, ending mountaintop removal coal mining, and addressing community toxics issues.

 Dave has been with the Sierra Club for 14 years, working on public lands, energy, and environmental justice and economic transition issues and has been a national, regional and local trainer of other staff, activists and leaders.